 - 1 part pine bark fines

-Areca palms prefer bright yet indirect light.
-Direct light can burn their leaves, so you should avoid placing your palm in an area where it receives direct rays.
+My Areca palms grow best when they receive plenty of bright yet indirect light.
+Direct light can burn their leaves, so you should avoid placing your palm in an area where it receives direct rays (typically sunny south-facing aspects).

-Some locations that provide the proper lighting include near a south-facing or west-facing window.
+Some locations that provide the proper lighting include near an east, south-facing, or west-facing window.
 If your palm is receiving direct light from a window, you can always install sheer curtains to filter the light.

-Areca palms do best at temperatures between 60ºF and 80ºF.
+My Areca palms do best in stable temperatures between 60ºF and 80ºF.
 However, they can tolerate temperatures slightly above and below this range.
+I typically look to position them in a warm spot in my home, away from doorways or drafts.

 These palms prefer high humidity that mimics that found in their native range.
 However, they can also tolerate medium humidity.